SresthTosniwal17/HETGCN/README.md

 # HETGCN
-More deatils will be updated soon
+More details will be updated soon!
+I love Pahuni